 You can use any kind of fusible beads for this craft – Perler beads, Hama beads, or the ones you can buy at Ikea are good too.
 It’s best to stick with one brand though as each type melt at slightly different rates so mixing them up will not give you as good results.

 The cookie cutters need to be oven-safe, so stainless steel ones work best.
 Look for simple shapes without too many intricate details.
 Things like a start, Christmas tree, candy cane, heart, or bell work well.

 Start by covering a baking tray with non-stick baking paper and place the cookie cutters on the tray.

 Coat the inside of the cookie cutters with a little cooking oil.
 You could use spray oil, or brush on whatever cooking oil you have on hand.
 Make sure you coat the cookie cutters really well and get into all the little crevices, otherwise the melted beads will stick to the inside and you’ll have a big mess!

-Pre-heat your oven to around 220 degrees Celsius.
+Next, pre-heat your oven to around 220 degrees Celsius (approx 425 Fahrenheit).

-Carefully pop your tray full of bead cookies into the hot oven, and watch what happens…
+Now you are ready to carefully put your tray full of ‘bead cookies’ into the hot oven, and watch what happens.